mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-  Opens the editor defined in the EDITOR environment variable to modify the server's configuration and then uploads it.
+  Open the editor defined in the EDITOR environment variable to modify the server's configuration and then uploads it.

 **Format**